grothesk/shyPy/README.rst

 Finally, only the following two steps are left: integrating the functions into the app and creating the cron jobs for calling the update functions.

+Please note: to keep the API simple, NeoCache only allows the registration of functions without input arguments.
+This also avoids having to persist the used input parameters for the cache update.
+Sometimes it may therefore necessary to write a wrapper function.

 RepititionsExcluder
 ----------